yoavwinstein/psychology-test/README.md

 # psychology-test
-A test developed by me for my brother's first degree psychology thesis
+A cognitive load task about auditory and visual modalities developed by me for my brother's first degree psychology seminar paper